algolia/jekyll-algolia/README.md

 ### Options

 The plugin uses sensible defaults, but you may want to override some of its configuration.
-Here are the various options you can add to your `_config.yml` file, under the `algolia` section:
+Here are the options you can add to your `_config.yml` file, under the `algolia` section:

 #### `excluded_files`